enisz/igdb/db/assets/templates/02-the-query-builder.md

             ->search("uncharted 4")
             ->fields("id, name")
             ->limit(1)
-             // make sure to call the build method to parse the query string ->build();
+             // the build method will return the query string ->build();
     } catch (IGDBInvaliParameterException $e) {
         // invalid value passed to a method